Primitivo Mijares: Defection and disappearance

 Midway through the martial law period, Mijares became disgusted with the Marcos regime.
 In an interview with the Reno Gazette-Journal, he stated that he "felt guilty allowing all Marcos' friends to take over for nothing."

 On October 23, 1974, Mijares fled the Philippines for the United States.
 He issued a defection statement in the United States on February 5, 1975, and began living in San Francisco, California.

 On June 17, 1975, Mijares was to appear before a United States House International Relations subcommittee to testify claims of bribery, corruption, and fraud against Marcos.
 The night prior, Marcos made an international telephone call to Mijares, asking him not to testify.
 Guillermo de Vega then got on the line and offered Mijares US$50,000 as a bribe.
 The following day, then-Philippine Consul General Trinidad Alconel called Mijares to reiterate the bribe, which was raised to US$100,000.
 Mijares rejected the bribes and continued with his testimony as planned.
 Then-Information Secretary Francisco Tatad later said that Marcos denied ever making a telephone call to Mijares.

 After his testimony, Mijares began writing a book entitled The Conjugal Dictatorship of Ferdinand and Imelda Marcos, which was published in 1976.
 The book contained a personal account of the Marcos regime.

 Mijares' youngest grandson, Joseph Christopher "JC" Mijares Gurango (the son of Pilita, a medical doctor, daughter of Judge Priscilla de Villa) republished Conjugal Dictatorship, with 200 additional pages and launched at Bantayog ng mga Bayani on February 21, 2017.

 Mijares made his final phone call to his family on January 23, 1977.
 Mijares was last seen in January 1977, boarding a flight from Guam to the Philippines with General Fabian Ver and a nephew of Querube Makalintal.
 Later attempts at finding him failed as there were no more traces of Mijares found.
-Urban legends claim that Mijares was forced off of a flying chopper midway through Guam and the Philippines, although his family has denied such claim.
+Urban legends claim that Mijares was forced off of a flying chopper midway between Guam and the Philippines, although his family has denied such claim.